State Library Victoria: The La Trobe Journal

 This publication was founded by the Friends of State Library Victoria in 1968 to promote interest in the Library's Australiana collection (then housed in the "La Trobe Library").
-In 1998, the State Library Victoria Foundation became the sponsor of the journal, enabling the publication to expand considerably. it is published twice a year in Autumn and Spring.
+In 1998, the State Library Victoria Foundation became the sponsor of the journal, enabling the publication to expand considerably.
+From 2014 the journal has been published by State Library Victoria and is published once a year in December.

 Chess Collection

 The library houses a wide range of materials dedicated to the history, study and practice of chess.
 It contains a collection of items from the Anderson Chess Collection, one of the three largest public chess collections in the world.
 In addition to bookshelves containing an extensive range of books and periodicals relating to chess, the room has game tables with chessboards and pieces, and a few glass cabinets containing historical chess paraphernalia.
 The Chess Room was closed in February 2017 with collections temporarily moved to the LaTrobe Reading Room.
 In 2019, the chess collection and game sets were relocated to the renovated Ian Potter Queen's Hall.